 "Growing up as a woman in a male-centred society can be a struggle," says Célia.
 "Girls are often isolated regarding body exploration and sexual education.
 Topics such as body and sexuality are surrounded by shame.
 They are not often addressed within the family, not completely at school, and at a young age, girls are not talking about it.
 "The embarrassment of the parents often leads to avoiding the topics.
 However, it has been proved that not talking about it increases the risk of early unwanted pregnancy and diseases.
 Girls must be aware of their bodies and able to put words into action to protect them."

-Of the cards, the first chapter tackles topics such as first periods and puberty, and intends to understand the beautiful variety of bodies existing in the world.
+Of the cards, the first chapter tackles topics such as first periods and puberty and intends to understand the beautiful variety of female bodies in the world.
 The second chapter is about desire, pleasure and consent.
-It also talks about genders and the importance of feeling at home in our bodies.
-"It was really important to me to put 'My Happy Body' before 'My Healthy Body', knowing that most of the time, if the family is giving a 'sexual education' to their daughters, they only reached out the 'risk aspect' of it and are not addressing aspects like pleasure," Célia explains.
+It also talks about gender and the importance of feeling at home in our bodies.
+"It was essential to me to put 'My Happy Body' before 'My Healthy Body', knowing that most of the time, if the family is giving a 'sexual education' to their daughters, they only reached out the 'risk aspect' of it and are not addressing aspects like pleasure," Célia explains.

-The third chapter focuses on the different contraceptive methods, talks about sexual diseases and aims to instore new rituals of self-check-in.
+The third chapter focuses on the different contraceptive methods, discusses sexual diseases and aims to instil new rituals of self-check-in.
 Meanwhile, the fourth chapter is meant to follow women through the rest of life with their evolving bodies and involves topics such as 'pregnancy or not pregnancy?', menopause, and so on.